zbaker94/Obsidian-Coding/React/Principles/Higher-Order Component Pattern.md

 }
 ```

-If you want the wrapping component to handle rendering, you can simple pass the component as a prop.
+If you want the wrapping component to handle rendering while still indicating (via the name / [[Proptypes]] ) what should be passed as a valid child, you can simply pass the component as a prop.

 ```jsx
 const WrappingComponent = ({WrappedComponent}) => {